icecube/OMSim/documentation/extra_doc/2_technicalities.md

 - **Creating new geometries**
    - Use the CAD program of your choice to load/modify geometries.
 Module geometries are available in SharePoint, Docushare or Google Drive.
+   - Take note of the origin of the part in respect to the module center.
    - Simplify geometries by removing/editing parts unlikely to affect detector response to minimize compile times.
    - Split complex geometries into separate assemblies for flexibility (e.g., harness into waistband and ropes).
    - Note: Non-touching volumes in (sub)geometries will generate separate meshes.